 Most respondents reported that their households included at least three people (MAP 54%; Comparison 46%).
 Nearly one in six respondents reported households of five or more, and this was due to the presence of children.
 When household size was reported for adults only (age 18 or older), fewer than five percent of survey respondents reported more than 4 people in their households (MAP 2%; Comparison 3%).

 The analysis of respondent characteristics in treatment and comparison sites suggests the two samples were very similar.
 The results provide support for the comparability of treatment and comparison sites as intended by the research team.

 RESULTS: OUTCOME MEASURES

-Researchers employed exploratory and confirmatory factor analysis to identify sets of survey items that were sufficiently correlated with one another to qualify as multi-item scales or factors.
+Researchers employed factor analysis to identify sets of survey items that were sufficiently correlated with one another to qualify as multi-item scales or factors.
 Of the 70 potential outcome items measured in the survey, 61 were used to create 10 different scales.
 Nine items were not used in the analysis because they failed to combine into scales with sufficient reliability.
 (Responses to all items and scales are provided in the Appendix.)